SPFxHeroes/J.A.R.B.I.S.-Labs/Lab2/README.md

    > (This may take a moment or 75 depending on the wifi quality)

    ![We're done!](assets/1-7.png)
-1. Go to your web browser, and navigate to your Microsoft 365 Dev Tenant (e.g.: https://yourdevtenant.sharepoint.com).
+1. Go to your web browser, and navigate to your Microsoft 365 Dev Tenant (e.g.: <https://yourdevtenant.sharepoint.com>, where _youdevtenant_ is the name of the Development tenant you created in the first lab.
 1. To view the workbench, navigate to `[YOUR_ROOT_SITE_HERE]/_layouts/15/workbench.aspx`
 1. You should get an error saying that your web part isn't running... let's fix that!
    ![Expected error](assets/1-10.png)
 1. Back in your command prompt, type `gulp serve --nobrowser`.
 1. If you get a **Windows Security Alert**, select **Allow access**.

    ![Firewall error](assets/1-12.png)
 2. You should get a warning saying:

     ```
     Warning - [spfx-serve] When serving in HTTPS mode, a PFX cert path or a cert path and a key path must be provided, or a dev certificate must be generated and trusted.
 If a SSL certificate isn't provided, a default, self-signed certificate will be used.
 Expect browser security warnings.
     ```